-The department, led by Director James Corbett, enforces city ordinances in a total of 21 zones of varying sizes.
-Corbett used his data, hosted on Socrata, to gain insight about how well the zones and the associated inspector assignments matched the actual workload across the city.
+The Department, led by Director James Corbett, enforces city ordinances in a total of 21 zones of varying sizes.
+Corbett used his data, hosted on Socrata, to gain insight as to how well the zones and the associated inspector assignments matched the actual workload across the city.
 Sometimes one inspector is overloaded in a certain area at a certain time of year, such as when plant growth spikes, but has more time in the winter months and could help with special projects.

 The St. Pete Approach to Allocating Resources

 The data available to Corbett includes the total number of code compliance cases city-wide, how those cases were initiated, time from first report to inspection, and total time for case resolution.
 The combination of these various data points in a centralized location enables Corbett to dig into the “why” behind some outcomes.
 A longer-than-usual time from initial report to first inspection, for instance, could indicate either an inspector’s insufficient responsiveness or a burdensome workload.
 Time for case completion often hinges on owner responsibility, permitting requirements, financial factors, and size of the task.
 It is valuable, too, to see where most cases are originating, whether from citizen complaint, internal complaints from other city departments, or from Corbett’s own team.

 New Zones and New Assignments Thanks to Data

 “With all of this information,” says Corbett, “we reexamined and redrew some of our zones; enlarging some and shrinking some, so that they accurately reflected the actual workloads.”
 The effect of this was a realignment of inspection personnel.
 A total of 21 inspectors covered the zones, handling all of the general property maintenance issues, with three additional inspectors assigned to special projects.